Mary J. Blige: Other ventures

+In April 2012, Blige was featured in an online preview for a TV commercial made by the advertising agency Mother NY, which advertised Burger King's crispy chicken wrap, in which she sang, "Crispy chicken, fresh lettuce, three cheeses, ranch dressing, wrapped up in a tasty, flour tortilla," to the tune of her song "Don't Mind".
+The commercial was soon removed from YouTube by Universal Music Group based on music licensing issues.
+Its preview received widespread backlash on social media, blogs, and YouTube for what commenters criticized as employing racial stereotypes associating Black people with fried chicken, with MadameNoire decrying it as "buffoonery".
+Blige soon said that she had not "signed off" on the "unfinished spot", which, according to her, was meant to include a dream sequence, and Burger King publicly apologized to Blige for the commercial's premature release.
+For Slate, Aisha Harris wrote that calling the advertisement racist was a "dubious claim" and "insulting to Blige", instead criticizing its "mediocre" production value and "embarrassing" lyrics.
+In a June 2012 interview with Angie Martinez for Hot 97, Blige apologized for her participation in the campaign and said that she would "never just bust out singing about chicken and chicken wings".
+She also said that the criticism had "crushed" her and "exposed everyone and everything" in her life.
+The advertisement was later included on the New York Posts 2014 list of the most embarrassing commercials featuring celebrities, BBC News' 2016 list of the most memorable celebrity endorsements, and E!
+News' 2017 list of the most controversial commercials of all time.

 In late 2020, Blige and her close friend, Simone Johnson-Smith, a cancer survivor and wife of rapper LL Cool J, co-founded Sister Love, a jewelry line for women.
 Blige also announced the 2019 formation of a film and television production label, Blue Butterfly Productions.
 On December 16, 2022, the label signed a first-look lucrative deal with BET for scripted and non-scripted content; its first under the partnership was Blige's talk show, The Wine Down with Mary J. Blige, which premiered in early 2023.

 She has founded two companies: Mary Jane Productions, which she co-founded with her former manager, Steve Stoute, in 1994, and an independent record label, Beautiful Life Productions, in 2023.
 She signed Boyz II Men affiliate group, WanMor to the former in August 2023 and New York rapper Vado to the latter in May 2024.